UCIDataScienceInitiative/LearningWithPython/TheoryAndPractice.md

 ## Mini project

-> Build a neural network in Tensorflow to predict player position with FIFA data.
+> Build a neural network in Tensorflow to predict Higgs boson.

 > Plot loss curves to detect overfitting and apply appropriate regularization.